|

 If no argument is given, the current mode is returned.

-If $mode is 0
+If $mode is

-then the command output returned from cmd() has no lines removed.
+0 then the command output returned from

-If $mode is a positive integer, then the first
+$mode is a positive

-$mode lines of command output are stripped.
+$mode lines of command

-By default, $mode is set to
+By default, $mode is set

-"auto".
-Auto means that whether or not
+to "auto".
+Auto means that whether or

-the first line of command output is stripped, depends on whether or not
+not the first line of command output is stripped, depends on whether or

-reject such an offer using
+to reject such an offer using

 A warning is printed to STDERR when attempting to set this